 No one wants to waste time sitting on-hold or, worse, have their questions and issues ignored.
 Customer service has always been essential for business success, but it’s more important now than ever before.
-According to a study by Microsoft, 58% of customers will leave a company based on poor customer service.

 Many CCaaS platforms enable companies to open up additional channels of communication to include ext, webchat, and social media messaging.
 Automated, omnichannel syncing in real time prevents customers from having to repeat themselves–and ensure that all agents can help each other manage customer interactions.
 Other tools such as virtual assistants, IVR and reporting and analytics, help companies to reduce hold times and offer faster resolutions.

 Company culture is, in a broad sense, the way things get done in the workplace.
 This includes everything from formal meetings, to partner relationships, to office celebrations and retreats.

 Improving company culture has a big impact on employee engagement, customer satisfaction and ultimately, the bottom line.
 75% of US customers have said they are concerned about the environmental impact of products they buy.
 Sustainability (or the lack thereof) if part of company culture.
 Modern consumers are also concerned about diversity, equity, and social issues–and these concerns often impact which organizations they choose to do business with.

 With collaboration software tools such as team chat, video conferencing, and whiteboarding, co-workers can help each other solve problems, come up with creative solutions, and find more efficient ways of doing things.
 Opening up the lines of upward and downward communication ensures that employees feel comfortable bringing their concerns and suggestions to upper levels of management.
 Finally, team communication and collaboration software allows companies to hire employees from anywhere in the world, infusing a variety of cultures and viewpoints into their organization.